akshat-gaur/differentail-equation-solver/README.md

-This is a differential equation solver which can plot the solution of almost any differential equation using
+This is a differential equation solver which can plot the solution of almost any differential equation

 How to use